comp590-19s/comp590-19s.github.io/docs/home.md

         - Rust's own type safe value ownership model and borrow checker
     - Deepen your understanding of the application programming languages you know.
         - Understand garbage collection algorithms and implications in memory managed runtimes
-        - Use `Optional` to eliminate `null` pointer exceptions at compile time
+        - When and how to avoid the use of `null` and  costly exception handling
         - Reason critically about mutability and referential transparency

-2. Implement theoretical machines as an introduction to programming language systems software.
+3. Practice software engineering in a traditional, Unix-like operating system environment to gain fundamental skills and knowledge.
-    - `grep` - Finite State Machines and Regular Languages
+    - Gain proficiency with a version control system (`git`)
-    - `dc` and `bc` - Stack Machine calculators from the original unix
+    - Employ the facilities of a shell (`bash`)
-    - `scheme` - A programming language rooted in Lisp and lambda calculus that can simulate any Turing Machine
+        - Clarity on `stdin`, `stdout`, `stderr`

-3. Practice software engineering in a traditional, Unix-like operating system environment.
+        - Establish using piping and redirection